marcosmoura/mini-react/README.md

 ## E2E Tests

-To make sure that the App is rendering correctly on every browser, I create some small E2E tests.
+To make sure that the App is rendering correctly on every browser, I created some simple E2E tests.
 They were done using **TestCafe**.
 The tests are not a complete solution, but have some small tests to guarantee that the elements were actually rendered by Chrome, Chrome Canary, Firefox and Safari.
 I didn't include MS Edge because I ran the tests on a Mac machine and I also didn't have a remote test environment, like Saucelabs or Browserstacks :(.
 But it should work, tho.

 To run the E2E tests: